-This public use data set contains 4,036 home health records; of the records, 3,917 are associated with persons having a positive person-level weight (PERWT01F).
-It includes all records related to home health events for all household survey respondents who resided in eligible responding households and reported at least one home health event.
-Each record represents one household-reported home health event that occurred during calendar year 2001.
-Some household respondents may have multiple events and thus will be represented in multiple records on the file.
-Other household respondents may have reported no events and thus will have no records on this file.
+The 2001 Other Medical public-use data set contains 9,376 other medical expenditure records; of these records, 9,157 are associated with persons having a positive personlevel weight (PERWT01F).
+This file include records for all household survey respondents who resided in eligible responding households and reported purchasing or otherwise obtaining at least one type of medical item, such as medical equipment, glasses, hearing devices, etc., during calendar year 2001.
+Some household respondents may have reported obtaining more than one type of medical item and, therefore, have several records on this file.
+Likewise, respondents who did not report obtaining a medical item in 2001 have no records on this file.
 These data were collected during the 2001 portion of Round 3, and Rounds 4 and 5 for Panel 5, as well as Rounds 1, 2, and the 2001 portion of Round 3 for Panel 6 of the MEPS HC.
-The persons represented on this file had to meet either (a) or (b):
+The persons represented on this file had to meet either (a) or (b) below:

 - a) Be classified as a key in-scope person who responded for his or her entire period of 2001 eligibility (i.e., persons with a positive 2001 full-year person-level weight (PERWT01F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT01F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must a positive full-year family-level weight (FAMWT01F >0).
+That is, the person must have a positive full-year family-level weight (FAMWT01F >0).
 Note that FAMIDYR and FAMWT01F are variables on the 2001 Population Characteristics file.

-Persons with no home health events for 2001 are not included on this event-level file but are represented on the 2001 MEPS person-level file.
-A codebook for that data file is provided in H55CB.PDF and H55CB.ASP.
+Persons with no other medical events for 2001 are not included on this event-level file but are represented on the 2001 MEPS person-level file.
+A codebook for this data file is provided in files H55CB.PDF and H55CB.ASP.